-Students may not receive payment/reimbursement of any type for clinical and/or practicum hours required in their academic program.
-Students may also not perform these clinical and/or practicum hours with their employer in the capacity of their regular position.
-Due to facility availability, these hours must be completed during the day.
+\The LMR clinical requirement consists of 370 hours.
+Due to availability of clinical space, these hours must be completed during the day.
+Students may not receive payment/reimbursement of any type for clinical and/or externship hours required in their academic program.
+Students may also not perform these clinical and/or externship hours with their employer in the capacity of their regular position.